Publications or forthcoming papers:

 Hansen, Stephen and Michael McMahon (2016), “Shocking Language: Understanding the macroeconomic effects of central bank communication”.
 Journal of International Economics, vol. 99, issue S1, pages S114-S133.

 Hansen, Stephen, Michael McMahon and Sorawoot Srisuma (2016), "Estimating Bayesian Decision Problems with Heterogeneous Expertise".
 Journal of Applied Econometrics, Volume 31, Issue 4, June/July 2016, Pages 762–771.

 Hansen, Stephen, Michael McMahon and Carlos Velasco Rivera (2014), "Preferences or Private Assessments on a Monetary Policy Committee? " Web Appendix.
 Journal of Monetary Economics, October 2014.

 Giavazzi, Francesco and Michael McMahon (2013) “The Household Effects of Government Spending”, chapter in Fiscal Policy after the Financial Crisis, edited by Alberto Alesina and Francesco Giavazzi, University of Chicago Press.

-McMahon, Michael (forthcoming) "Comments on "Technology - Hours Redux: Tax Changes and the Measurement of Technology Shocks" by Karel Mertens and Morten Ravn".
+McMahon, Michael (2010) "Comments on "Technology - Hours Redux: Tax Changes and the Measurement of Technology Shocks" by Karel Mertens and Morten Ravn".
 NBER International Seminar on Macroeconomics 2010, edited by Richard Clarida and Francesco Giavazzi, Forthcoming from University of Chicago Press.

 McMahon, Michael (2004) "Comments on 'Household saving and cohabitation' by Rob Alessie, Agar Brugiavini and Guglielmo Weber".
 Published in NBER International Seminar on Macroeconomics; R. Clarida, J. Frankel, and F. Giavazzi, editors, 2004.